turingschool/lesson_plans/ruby_03-professional_rails_applications/apicurious.md

 To start, you need to select an API to work with.
 We've selected the following list of applications for their well-documented public APIs, and relatively straightforward UI's.

 For each project, we have included a rough summary list of features to include.
 As with any development project, you should focus on moving iteratively through the most basic features before starting on more complex ones.
 During the project, the instructors will meet with you to assess progress and determine what features to focus on next.

-### Twitter

-Build a basic version of the Twitter feed.
-As a user, I should be able to:

-* Authenticate with my Twitter account
-* View a list of recent tweets from my feed
-* See my basic profile information (profile pic, follower count, following count, etc)
-* Post a tweet
-* Favorite a tweet

-Extensions:

-* Retweeting a tweet
-* Replying to a tweet
-* Use a paginated or infinite-scroll interface to view more tweets
-* Unfollow a user

 ### Instagram